 2. Conversions don’t always equal sales

-No matter the length of your sales cycle, whether your B2B or B2C, your customer
+No matter the length of your sales cycle, whether your B2B or B2C, your customer has a journey

 .
 Yes, the time spent “in the funnel” varies from business to business, but there is a process of converting someone from a “stranger” to a customer.
 Regardless of the speed at which this happens, the journey typically looks something like this: